15 Incredible Castles in Spain You Must Visit

 📍 Location: Google Maps

-Peníscola Castle is perched atop a rocky cliff overlooking the Mediterranean Sea.
-Built by the Knights Templar, it served as a strategic stronghold for centuries.
+Peníscola Castle sits high on a rocky cliff overlooking the Mediterranean Sea and was built by the Knights Templar as a key defensive stronghold.

 15. Tossa de Mar Castle – Girona